directvt/vtm/doc/settings.md

      - `\\`  ASCII 0x5C Backslash
      - `\u{XX...}` or `\uXX...`  Unicode codepoint, where `XX...` is the hexadecimal value.

+   Note on Comments: Within an element, between the opening and closing tags, XML comments `<!-- ... -->` may separate value fragments or references.
+They are ignored during resolution and do not affect the final concatenated value.

 3. #### Dynamic Features: References and Templates

    | Aspect                | Difference